srrahmaan/srrahmaan/README.md

 # 💫 About Me:
 I am a full-stack software engineer and writer.
-I love programming, writing, speaking and traveling.<br>As a software engineer, I enjoy using my obsessive attention to detail, my unequivocal love for making things that change the world.
+I love programming, and love to learn new Tech.<br>As a software engineer, I enjoy using my obsessive attention to detail, my unequivocal love for making things that change the world.
 That's why I like to make things that make a difference.<br><br>🔭 I’m currently working on Movers and Packagers<br>🌱 I’m currently learning Vue.js and Vite.js<br>💬 Ask me about , I am happy to help

 ## 🌐 Socials: